decred/dcrdocs/docs/getting-started/overview.md

 ## **2. <i class="fa fa-exchange"></i> [Obtaining DCR](obtaining-dcr.md)**

-This section describes some of the ways to aquire DCR..
+This section describes some of the ways to aquire DCR.

 ---